hpssjellis/phonegap-app-star-track/README.md

-Note: Other imported phonegap apps just need cloud9serve.js in the main folder area and right click run it.
+Note: Other imported phonegap apps just need cloud9serve.js copied and pasted into the Apps main folder area and right click run it.
 You can import using the commands

 1. `git clone https://github.com/hpssjellis/phonegap-app-star-track.git`
 1. `phonegap create myframe7 --template phonegap-template-framework7`